rsyncOSX/RsyncOSX_archived/README.md

 Please read  the [documentation of RsyncOSX](https://rsyncosx.netlify.app/post/rsyncosxdocs/) or [documentation of RsyncUI](https://rsyncui.netlify.app/post/rsyncuidocs/) for how to add a task and how to execute a simulated run, a `--dry-run`, to verify a task.

-### Version of macOS

-If you have installed **macOS Big Sur**, RsyncOSX is the GUI for you.
-If you have installed **macOS Monterey** and later, you can use both GUI´s in parallell.

 ### External task executing rsync

 Please be aware it is an external task **not controlled** by RsyncOSX nor RsyncUI which [executes](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/RsyncProcessAsync.swift) the command line tool `rsync`.
 RsyncOSX and RsyncUI are monitoring the task for progress and termination.
 The user can abort a task at any time.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not the apps might become unresponsive.

-One of many advantages of utilizing `rsync` is that it can restart and continue the synchronize task from where it was aborted.

 ### Parameters to rsync